yanivyacoby/a-guide-to-your-phd/guide.md

 > **Example of a productive research process:**
 In contrast, consider student B, who does not compare themselves with more senior students and thus does not expect themselves to complete the whole project in one step.
-Instead, they follow the advice of their advisor (and try to understand where that advice is coming from).
+Instead, they follow their advisor's advice (and try to understand where that advice is coming from).
 They build a sequence of small-scale experiments, each with a clear hypothesis that can help determine the next best experiment to run.
 Slowly and methodically, with negative results leading constructively to new hypotheses and experiments,